Policy Number: 5-002

 The University of Florida (University) is committed to providing a safe environment for Minors on its campus or participating in its programs.
 This policy establishes standards for programs, events, and activities with Minors.
 Additionally, this policy sets forth mandatory child abuse, neglect, and abandonment reporting requirements that promote the safety and well-being of Minors, as well as ensure the University’s compliance with Florida Statute 39.201 and Board of Governors Regulation 3.002.

-• B. Affiliate Entity/Entities: Corporate entities that are not the same corporate body as the University or its Direct Support Organizations but are contained within the University enterprise.
-Such entities include the following and all similarly situated entities: Faculty Associates; Florida Health Professions Association; Florida Clinical Practice Association; Faculty Clinic; UF Jacksonville Physicians; UF College of Nursing Faculty Practice Association; UF College of Pharmacy Faculty Practice Association; Florida Veterinary Medicine Faculty Association; Shands Teaching Hospital and Clinics; UF Self-Insurance Program; UF Health Education Insurance Company; and Shands Jacksonville Healthcare.
+3.2.
+Affiliate Entity/Entities means corporate entities that are not the same corporate body as the University or its Direct Support Organizations but are contained within the University enterprise.
+Such entities include the following and all similarly situated entities: Faculty Associates; Florida Health Professions Association; Florida Clinical Practice Association; Faculty Clinic; UF Jacksonville Physicians; UF College of Nursing Faculty Practice Association; UF College of Pharmacy Faculty Practice Association; Florida Veterinary Medicine Faculty Association; Shands Teaching Hospital and Clinics; UF Self-Insurance Program; UF Health Education Insurance Company; Shands Jacksonville Healthcare; and UF Health Corporation.

-• D. Direct Support Organization (DSO): Organizations certified by the University of Florida Board of Trustees to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.
+3.4.
+Direct Support Organization (DSO) means organizations certified by the University of Florida Board of Trustees to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the University.

-• E. General Registered Student Organization (GRSO): GRSOs are independent third parties, with no legal affiliation to the University and any of its entities.
+3.5.
+General Registered Student Organization (GRSO) means independent third parties, with no legal affiliation to the University and any of its entities.
 As such, neither its statements, its ideas, nor its activities are endorsed by the University of Florida.

-• G. Non-UF Youth Activity: Activities or events involving Minors occurring on University Property that are not hosted, operated, conducted, sponsored, or organized by the University, a DSO, or an Affiliate Entity.
+3.7.
+Non-UF Youth Activity means activities or events involving Minors occurring on University Property that are not hosted, operated, conducted, sponsored, or organized by the University, a DSO, or an Affiliate Entity.
 In general, such activities are conducted by third parties, including registered student organizations.

-• H. One-on-One Interactions: Any intentional or purposeful interaction when one individual to whom this policy applies is alone with a Minor.
+3.8.
+One-on-One Interactions means any intentional or purposeful interaction when one individual to whom this policy applies is alone with a Minor.
 One-on-One Interactions could occur in-person or virtually, regardless of whether they take place before, during, after, or while transporting to or from a UF Youth Activity.

-• J. UF Youth Activity: In-person, virtual, or hybrid activities or events involving Minors occurring on or off University Property that are hosted, operated, conducted, sponsored, or organized by the University, a DSO, or an Affiliate Entity.
+3.10.
+UF Youth Activity means in-person, virtual, or hybrid activities or events involving Minors occurring on or off University Property that are hosted, operated, conducted, sponsored, or organized by the University, a DSO, or an Affiliate Entity.

-• K. University Property: All real property owned or controlled by the University of Florida.
+3.11.
+University Property means all real property owned or controlled by the University of Florida.
 This includes real property owned or controlled by Direct Support Organizations and University Affiliate Entities.

 The University is committed to providing a safe environment for Minors on University Property or participating in its programs and to complying with Florida laws and regulations governing interactions with Minors.
 To that end, this policy establishes requirements for pre-activity registration and review, training, background screening, and parental consent, as well as conditions for supervision during activities with Minors and mandatory reporting obligations.